duduclx/pogopi/README.md

 - https://pokeapi.co/
 - https://db.pokemongohub.net/

-but honestly, i haven't copy it all ^^
+But honestly, i haven't copy it all ^^

+I used js script the most to retrieve data.

-there's more than needed for the original project !
+There's more than needed for a tiny project or app !

 ## How it looks

 You can have a look to it at [pogo](http://pogo.kenko-shiatsu-grenoble.fr)

+This project embed :
+ - a tiny website at root of the project.
+ - a tiny js game.

 ## License